 Blacksburg is home to some of the most beautiful scenery.
 With it’s superb location, nestled between the Blue Ridge Mountains, there is a lot of nature to appreciate.
 Explore one of Blacksburg’s various walking trails and you will see just why this area is heaven for any outdoor lover.

 201 Clay Street, SW, Blacksburg

 The main greenway throughout the Town of Blacksburg is the Huckleberry Trail.
 This is a paved trail for recreational activities including running and biking.
 The trail connects Blacksburg and Christiansburg.
 This six-mile path has various benches located along the way.

 The Appalachian Trail is one of the longest continuously marked footpaths in the world, running from Georgia to Maine and measuring roughly 2,180 miles in length.
 The Trail goes through nearby Giles County, which is adjacent to Montgomery County.

 110 Southpark Drive, Blacksburg

 This is a highly scenic 4-mile round-trip trail.
-It is highlighted by a 66-foot waterfall within Jefferson National Forest.
-Hike is low to moderate difficulty.
-Picnicking area is at the beginning of the trail.
-Trout fishing is common in the Little Stony Creek alongside the trail.
+The trail is highlighted by a 66-foot waterfall within Jefferson National Forest.
+Hike is low to moderate in difficulty.
+The picnicking area is at the beginning of the trail and includes restrooms.
+Trout fishing is common in Little Stony Creek alongside the trail.

 Bedford County, VA

-With a 20,000-acre lake with 500 miles of shoreline, Smith Mountain Lake State Park offers more than 1,500 acres with hiking trails, picnic areas and ranger programs, such as guided night hikes and canoe trips.
+This 20,000-acre man-made lake has 500 miles of shoreline.
+Additionally, Smith Mountain Lake State Park offers more than 1,500 acres with hiking trails, picnic areas and ranger programs, such as guided night hikes and canoe trips.

 Did You Know?